 Before reopening your businesses and using water for drinking, food preparation or cleaning purposes, please run all the faucets in the building for approximately 10 minutes!
 This will allow any stagnant water or built-up debris in the lines to clear.

 We encourage you to still take social distancing measures when visiting the parks.
-The following are guidelines listed in the Governor's Open Texas plan.

 -Self-screen before going to a park.

 -Maintain at least 6 feet separation from others not within the individual’s group at the park.
 The individual’s group may not exceed the greater of the individual’s household or up to 5 individuals who go to the park together.

 -Consistent with the actions taken by many individuals across the state, it is not mandated but consider wearing cloth face coverings (over the nose and mouth) at a park where other groups are gathering.